 Hand out Personal Inventory, Choice Continuum Exercise, One Day At A Time Exercise, Feelings and Journaling Exercise, and Praise Exercise

 Stop reading after Page 51 and breakup into small groups for sharing for 15 mins.
+There is no crosstalk.

 Begin to read on Page 52 with Step 11.

 Read 11th Step Prayer together on Page 54.